 Here are some you can use to grow your disgust for being an employee:

-- Middle Class is gullible for paying for everyone
+- Middle Class is gullible to paying for everyone

 - Employees are enriching someone else while putting little in their own pockets